SWNRG/wireless-mesh-performance-measurement/README.md

 # wireless-mesh-performance-measurement
-Collection of real measurements related to RSSI, Delay and Packet loss from w-iLab.1 testbed
+Collection of real measurements related to RSSI, Delay and Packet loss from w-iLab.1 testbed.